tongtong1234567890/LLaMA-Factory-unlearning/README.md

 [23/06/22] We aligned the [demo API](src/api_demo.py) with the [OpenAI's](https://platform.openai.com/docs/api-reference/chat) format where you can insert the fine-tuned model in **arbitrary ChatGPT-based applications**.

 [23/06/03] We supported quantized training and inference (aka **[QLoRA](https://github.com/artidoro/qlora)**).
 See [examples](examples/README.md) for usage.
+[25/01/18] We have newly added the unlearning method, which supports the code large model in protecting personal privacy information.

 </details>